Paradigm4/array_hash/README.md

 ## Big Array Timings

 Generally performs OK.
 Perhaps the `%` stuff can be sped up.
-For the very large UK_BIOBANK genotype arrays we have the following timings:
+For the very large UK_BIOBANK genotype arrays we have the following timings on one box:
 ```
 UK_BIOBANK.GENOTYPE:
 16.25 minutes per 1M variants